Hiflylabs/awesome-dbt/README.md

 - [Discovery API use-cases](https://docs.getdbt.com/docs/dbt-cloud-apis/discovery-use-cases-and-examples) - Use-cases and examples for the dbt Cloud Discovery API.
 - [dbt Docs as a Static Website](https://medium.com/hiflylabs/dbt-docs-as-a-static-website-c50a5b306514) - How to deploy dbt docs as a static website with App Engine and GitHub Actions.
 - [dbt Monorepo Workflow](https://www.loom.com/share/3b4f2d1d209444f1bff75bf4aac2fe1c) - How to get started with the team dbt workflow.
-- [Configuring Snowflake warehouse sizes in dbt](https://select.dev/posts/configuring-snowflake-warehouse-sizes-in-dbt) - How to use dbt with Snowflake to allow specific warehouses to be chosen down to the model level.
 - [BigQuery Ingestion-Time Partitioning and Partition Copy With dbt](https://medium.com/teads-engineering/bigquery-ingestion-time-partitioning-and-partition-copy-with-dbt-cc8a00f373e3) - Combining ingestion-time partitioning and partition copy is a great way to achieve better performance for your models.
 - [Power up your data quality with grouped checks](https://docs.getdbt.com/blog/grouping-data-tests) - How to use grouped checkes in dbt-utils to keep our data "on track".
 - [Dry running our data warehouse using BigQuery and dbt](https://engineering.autotrader.co.uk/2022/04/06/dry-running-our-data-warehouse-using-bigquery-and-dbt.html) - Use dbt & BigQuery dry run jobs to validate our 1000+ models in under 30 seconds.